 In medieval Europe, they began to take on more formal structures, often growing around castles, monasteries, or important trade routes.
 These towns were typically surrounded by walls for protection and featured a central market square where merchants and craftsmen would sell their wares.
 The rise of towns during this period also led to the development of local governance, with town councils and mayors emerging to manage the affairs of the community.

 As the Industrial Revolution took hold in the 18th and 19th centuries, towns began to grow rapidly, transforming from small, rural settlements into bustling centers of industry and commerce.
 This period saw the rise of factory towns, where the economy was driven by manufacturing and production.
-The growth of towns during this time was often accompanied by challenges, such as overcrowding, poor sanitation, and social inequality, but it also paved the way for modern urban planning and infrastructure.
+The growth of towns during this time was often accompanied by challenges, such as overcrowding, poor sanitation, and social inequality, but it also paved the way for modern urban planning and infrastructure tu guia usa.

 Urban vs. Rural Towns: Key Differences